$ FREE ADMISSION

 Te Waikato Sanatorium

-In September 1902 part of the Thornton’s Maungakawa Hill property was sold to the government for the sum of £4000 and they established the first open air sanatorium for Tuberculosus sufferers in New Zealand.
-The Thornton home was now officially called Te Waikato Sanatorium.
+In September 1902 part of the Thornton’s Maungakawa Hill property was sold to the Government for the sum of £4000.
+There they established the first open air sanatorium for Tuberculosis (TB) sufferers in New Zealand.
+The Thornton home was now officially Te Waikato Sanatorium.

-The road, at the cost of £3000 had to be upgraded.
-Ruts and holes had to be levelled and bound with gravel and clay, and three of the worst hills were cut down.
+Some work had to be done to get the property up to speed.
+The road had to be upgraded.
+Ruts and holes had to be levelled and bound with gravel and clay, and three of the worst hills were upgraded and improved.

-Although the house was large, two more wings were added and converted into the administration block.
+Although the house was large, two wings were added for the administration block.
 Oil lamps were used at first but later replaced by electricity generated on the property.
-The water supply presented some difficulty at first but the government built a reservoir on top of a hill 40 feet higher than the sanatorium.
+The water supply was a problem, but the Government solved this by building a reservoir on a rise 40 feet above than the sanatorium.

-The Matron, Miss Annie Rochfort’s experience and foresight had been invaluable.
-In addition to the ordinary work of nursing and housekeeping, she organised the internal economy, furnishing, bookkeeping, correspondence and supervising the garden and farming operations.
-Miss Rochfort introduced handcrafts to her patients – now occupational therapy.
-Later a house steward was appointed to carry out the day-to-day running, and Mr Clifton saw to the dairying side of operations.
-Patients who were fit to work helped to build a workshop for themselves from which they turned out many useful articles.
-Beehives and nest boxes were made in the workshop from kerosene cases, as well as general maintenance to furniture.
+The Matron, Miss Annie Rochfort’s experience and foresight was invaluable.
+In addition to nursing and housekeeping, she organised the furnishing, bookkeeping and correspondence and supervised the gardening and farming operations.
+Miss Rochfort introduced handcrafts to her patients – now known as occupational therapy.
+Later a house steward was appointed to carry out the day-to-day running.
+Mr Clifton saw to the dairying side of operations.
+Patients who were fit to work helped to build a workshop for themselves.
+They turned out many useful articles, including beehives and nest boxes made from kerosene cases, as well as mending furniture.

-The first medical officer, Dr Roberts of Cambridge, was distinguished for his unselfish and conscientious devotion to the needs of the sanatorium.
-He attended there in conjunction with his private practice in town and a great toll was made on his time.
-For this reason Dr Penreath replaced him in April 1904 as the first resident Medical Superintendent.
-A house was built for him a ¼ of a mile from the sanatorium.
+The first medical officer, Dr Roberts of Cambridge was conscientious and devoted to his duties at Te Waikato.
+But he also had a private practice in town and was very busy.
+For this reason, Dr Penreath replaced him in April 1904 as the first resident Medical Superintendent.
+A house was built for him a quarter of a mile from the sanatorium.

-During World War One (1914-1918) Te Waikato filled a desperate need in the Waikato to convalescent servicemen.
-To simplify administration the Cambridge sanatorium (100 beds) was restricted to male patients, and the Otaki Sanatorium (34 beds) to female patients.
+During World War One (1914-1918) Te Waikato accommodated convalescent servicemen.
+To simplify administration, Te Waikato (100 beds) was restricted to men, and the Otaki Sanatorium (34 beds) to women.

-The Department’s officers expressed themselves as “rather against sanatorium treatment”.
+• The Department’s officers were “rather against sanatorium treatment”

-In the Waikato Times 9 June 1922 J R Fow and Co Ltd listed the items put up for auction at the Cambridge Sanatorium.
-Included were – 1 two-storey house containing 25 rooms with large verandahs.
-A large number of hutments 11′ x 9′ and 33′ x 11′.
-An electric light plant, kerosene engines, implements and vehicles from a nine seat coach, a konaki, a pig cart to horse clippers, covers and farm tools.
-1000 lots of furniture including some very old English bedroom furniture, 50 hospital beds, 100 chairs, wheelbarrows, 6 colonies of bees and commodes.
+In the Waikato Times 9 June 1922 J R Fow and Co Ltd listed the items put up for auction at the sanatorium.
+Included were – 1 two-storey house containing 25 rooms with large verandahs, a large number of hutments 11′ x 9′ and 33′ x 11′, an electric light plant, kerosene engines, implements and vehicles — from a nine seat coach, a konaki and a pig cart, to horse clippers, covers and farm tools.
+A thousand lots of furniture were up for sale, including some very old English bedroom furniture, 50 hospital beds, chairs, gramophones, wheelbarrows, bee coloniess and commodes.

 Now only one small concrete building is left from Te Waikato Sanatorium on the hill.